xlp0/LandingPage/js/modules/webrtc-dashboard/README.md

 # WebRTC Dashboard

-A peer-to-peer dashboard system that allows users to create and join chat rooms with real-time WebRTC connections.
+A production-ready peer-to-peer video conferencing and chat system with **100% reconnection stability** and modular architecture.

 ## 📋 Table of Contents